 What you need to know before you shop

-Surprisingly, one of the first considerations when you’re purchasing a dryer is not its performance, capacity, size, style or convenient innovation, but how it's powered.
+One of the first considerations when you’re purchasing a dryer is not performance, capacity, size, style or convenient innovation, but how it's powered.
 What, exactly, is the difference between gas and electric dryers?

 Before deciding on a gas dryer vs. an electric dryer, check your hookups.
 Most laundry rooms come equipped with a 240-volt outlet for an electric dryer.
 If you don’t have an existing natural gas source, the best choice may be to go electric.
 It’s up to you to determine if the initial cost of having a dedicated gas line professionally installed generally outweighs the benefits of a gas dryer.

-But if you do have a gas line (or are installing one) and plan on staying in your home for more than five years, a gas dryer might just be the ticket.
+But if you do have a gas line (or are installing one) and plan on staying in your home for more than five years, a gas dryer might be the right choice.

 Was this article helpful?
 Pass it on